stefan-hoeck/idris2-json/src/Doc/Tutorial.md

   toJSON = genToJSON' id toLower TwoElemArray
 ```

-#### Writing your own derivable encoders
+#### Writing your own Derivable Encoders

-If a certain pattern of customized encoder keeps coming up,
+If a certain pattern of customized encoders keeps coming up,
 it is very easy to write your own autoderivable version
 using `customToJSON`.
-All you need to do is defining
+All you need to do is define
 your own generic implementation function and pass that
-function's name as a quote to `customToJSON`:
+function's name in a quote to `customToJSON`.

+Example:

 ```idris
 myToJSON : Encoder v => Meta a code => POP ToJSON code => a -> v